hertzscript/Compiler/README.md

 `--spawn`

-- If set, then `compileSpawn.js` will be used to detect and compile the `spawn` keyword.
+- If set, then the `spawn` keyword compiler will be used to detect and compile the `spawn` keyword.